anderslindho/psaux/README.md

 # psaux

-A "particle" simulator hobby project (more like planets)
+A "particle" simulator hobby project (more like planets).

+Entities experience (currently) infinite n-body gravity and scatter mostly elastically.

+Uses simplistic graphics coming with pyglet as OpenGL wrapper.
+Will fix later.

+There are some utility scripts for debugging.

 ## Prereqs